ted-ncg/labs/09-web-mvc-all-accounts-view.md

    }
    ```

-1. Inside of your `AccountWebController`, add code to the `accountView` method so that if the `findOne` method from the repository returns `null`, you will throw the `NoSuchAccountHttpException` that you created above.
+1. Inside of your `AccountWebController`, add code to the `accountView` method
+   so that if the `findOne` method from the repository returns `null`,
+   you will throw the `NoSuchAccountHttpException` that you created above.

-1. Try running the `AccountViewWebIntegrationTest` tests now.
+1. Try running the `AccountViewWebIntegrationTest` now and it should **pass**.

 1. Try it out from the browser: you should get a 404 page when requesting: